pauldahacker/transcendence/API.md

 - `401`: Invalid token header
 - `400`: Invalid action
 - `400`: Cannot send friend request to oneself
-- `400`: Cannot send friend request to an existing friend
+- `400`: Cannot remove oneself from friends
+- `400`: Users are already friends
+- `409`: Friend request already sent
 - `400`: Cannot remove a friend who is not in the friend list
-- `409`: Friend request already exists
 - `404`: User not found

 ## Tournament endpoints